digitalrebar/doc/deployment/install/quick.rst

       #.
 Click on Launch Instance.
 This will begin the instance set up.
       #.
 Select 16.04 Ubuntu Server (not 14.04!) for the AMI, then select `m4.large` or larger.
 A minimum of 8 Gb of RAM is required.
       #.
 A minimum of 20 Gb of Disk is recommended.
 8 Gb is required.
       #.
 Next, navigate to the Configure Security Group tab.
 The "default" Security Group for this server needs Port 22 (ssh), 443 (rebar/HTTPS) and ICMP to be available!
 This is just our recommended base.
 Depending on the application, additional ports might be required such as Docker, Chef and Consul.
+For more on this, see :ref:`port_mapping`.
       #.
 Launch the instance and save the ``.pem`` key as ``[key_name].pem`` to the home directory.
 This can be done by using the ``gedit`` command in the terminal, then copying and pasting the key to the new file.
       #.
 Modify key permissions using ``chmod 600 [key_name].pem``.